-Imagine creating thousands of pages of top-notch SEO content for your website in minutes without having to code or write content.
-This growth tactic is called programmatic SEO, and in 2023 anyone can do it with no code tools.
+In 2024 anyone can create thousands of pages of top-notch SEO content for a website in minutes without having to code or write content, like I did.
 And many indie creators are creating profitable side hustles through this approach!
 This guide will show you how to setup a programmatic SEO website using Webflow and other no code tools, examples, and other tips & tricks.

 What is programmatic SEO?